 Kanban Global Summit

-Originally scheduled for spring of 2020, the Global Kanban Summit was yet another casuality of the pandemic.
-Rescheduled for later in the year, and then pushed into 2021, we now have a firm date of March 14 through 16 2022 at the Rancho San Bernardo Inn, San Diego.
+Originally scheduled for spring of 2020, the Kanban Global Summit was yet another casuality of the pandemic.
+Rescheduled for later in the year, and then pushed into 2021, rescheduled for March 2022 is now on the calendar for the week of 22 Aug 2022 at the Rancho San Bernardo Inn, San Diego.
 Kanban Global Summit will be a live event!

-It’s be great when the time finally comes to raise a glass together!
-My talk will be about Service Discovery.
+It’s be great when the time finally comes to raise a glass together.

 Services as a Mental Model